 Red Square and Saint Basil’s Cathedral

-The State Department Store, GUM, located right here at the Red Square is the perfect spot to see the new, uber-wealthy side of Moscow.
-Complete with arched ceiling and indoor fountains the store houses some of the most expensive brands in the world.
+The State Department Store, GUM, located right here at the Red Square, is the perfect spot to see Moscow’s new, uber-wealthy side.
+Complete with arched ceilings and indoor fountains, the storehousessess some of the world’s most expensive brands.

-To the majority of Moscow population, of course, GUM is more of a museum rather than an actual department store.
+Of course, to most of the Moscow population, GUM is more of a museum than an actual department store.

-If you would like to rest your weary feet, but don’t feel like paying for an exceptionally overpriced cup of coffee, head to the Alexandrovsky Garden behind the Historical Museum.
-It is not one of the biggest city parks in Moscow, but it is green, shaded and located right next to the Kremlin wall.
+If you would like to rest your weary feet but don’t feel like paying for an exceptionally overpriced cup of coffee, head to the Alexandrovsky Garden behind the Historical Museum.
+It is not Moscow’s biggest city park, but it is green, shaded, and located right next to the Kremlin wall.

 This quiet street is famous for housing more churches than any other street in the capital.
 But it is not all about the churches, of course.

-At the beginning of the street (Varvarka, 4) is one of the oldest secular buildings in Moscow – the Old English Embassy.
+At the beginning of the street (Varvarka, 4) is Moscow’s oldest secular buildings – the Old English Embassy.
 It was presented to English merchants in 1553 by Ivan the Terrible – one of Russia’s infamous despot rulers.

-A few meters down the street is another interesting building – the Palace of the Romanoff Boyars, built in XVI-XVII Centuries.
+A few meters down the street is another interesting building – the Romanoff Boyars’ Palace, built in XVI-XVII Centuries.